Wakefield

 Alongside the wool and woollen cloth trades, tanning, weaving, fulling and dyeing, iron smelting and coal mining were important to the local industry.

 As Wakefield grew from a village into a town and later a cathedral city, it was prominent in so many of the national events of the time.
-During the Wars of the Roses, Richard Plantagenet, Duke of York was killed on 30 December 1460 in the Battle of Wakefield near Sandal Castle and Wakefield was an important Royalist stronghold in the Civil War.
+During the Wars of the Roses, Richard Plantagenet, Duke of York was killed on 30 December 1460 in the Battle of Wakefield near Sandal Castle in 2020

 Wakefield became known as the “Merrie City” in the Middle Ages and, in 1538, John Leland described it as…